 Now that the activity from particles produced by comet 2P/Encke have ceased encountering the Earth, the Taurid showers for 2024 are over and we resume reporting activity from the Anthelion (ANT) radiant.
 This is not a true radiant, but rather activity caused by the Earth's motion through space.
 As the Earth revolves around the sun it encounters particles orbiting in a pro-grade motion that are approaching their perihelion point.
 They all appear to be radiating from an area near the opposition point of the sun, hence the name Anthelion.
 These were once recorded as separate showers throughout the year, but it is now suggested to bin them into a category separate from true showers and sporadics.
 This radiant is a very large oval some thirty degrees wide by fifteen degrees high.
 Activity from this radiant can appear from more than one constellation.
-The position listed here is for the center of the radiant which is currently located at 07:48 (117) +21.
-This position lies in eastern Gemini, 8 degrees south of the 1st magnitude star known as Pollux (beta Geminorum).
-This radiant is best placed near 01:00 local standard time (LST) when it lies on the meridian and is highest in the northern sky.
+The position listed here is for the center of the radiant which is currently located at 07:20 (110) +22.
+This position lies in central Gemini, near the spot occupied by the 4th magnitude star known as Wasat (delta Geminorum).
+This radiant is best placed near 01:00 local standard time (LST) when it lies on the meridian and is highest in the southern sky.
 Rates at this time should be near 3 per hour as seen from the northern hemisphere and 2 per hour as seen from south of the equator.
 With an entry velocity of 30 km/sec., the average Anthelion meteor would be of slow velocity.

 The alpha Hydrids (AHY) were discovered by Dr. Peter Brown and are mentioned in his article "A meteoroid stream survey using the Canadian Meteor Orbit Radar".
 This shower is active from December 15 through January 22 with maximum activity occurring on January 5th.
-The radiant is currently located at 08:32 (128) -08.
-This position lies in western Hydra, 12 degrees west of the 2nd magnitude star known as Alphard (alpha Hydrae).
-These meteors are best seen near 0200 LST when the radiant lies highest above the northern horizon.
-At 43 km/sec. the alpha Hydrids produce meteors of medium velocity.
-Expected rates this week are near 1 per hour no matter your location.
+The radiant is currently located at 08:14 (123) -07.
+This position lies in western Hydra, 3 degrees southeast of the 4th magnitude star known as zeta Monocerotis.
+These meteors are best seen near 0200 LST when the radiant lies highest above the southern horizon.
+At 44 km/sec. the alpha Hydrids produce meteors of medium velocity.
+Expected rates this week are less than 1 per hour no matter your location.

 The omicron Leonids (OLE) were discovered by Damir Šegon and the Croatian Meteor Network team based on studying SonotaCo and CMN observations (SonotaCo 2007-2011, CMN 2007-2010).
 These meteors are active from December 20 through January 22.
 Maximum activity occurs on January 8th.
-The radiant is currently located at 08:56 (134) +10.
-This position lies in southeastern Cancer, 2 degrees south of the 4th magnitude star known as Acubens (alpha Cancri).
-These meteors are best seen near 0200 LST when the radiant lies highest above the northern horizon.
-At 41 km/sec. the omicron Leonids produce meteors of medium velocity.
+The radiant is currently located at 08:30 (127) +11.
+This position lies in southern Cancer, 3 degrees northeast of the 4th magnitude star known as Tarf (beta Cancri).
+These meteors are best seen near 0200 LST when the radiant lies highest above the southern horizon.
+At 40 km/sec. the omicron Leonids produce meteors of medium velocity.
 Expected rates this week are less than 1 per hour no matter your location.
 These meteors are also known as the kappa Cancrids.

-The last of the sigma Hydrids (HYD) are expected this week from a radiant located at 09:32 (143) -03.
-This area of the sky is located in western Hydra, 5 degrees northeast of the 2nd magnitude star known as Alphard (alpha hydrae).
+The sigma Hydrids (HYD) are active from a radiant located at 09:32 (143) -03.
+This area of the sky is located in western Hydra, 6 degrees north of the 2nd magnitude star known as Alphard (alpha Hydrae).
 These meteors are active from November 24 through January 7th, with the main maximum activity occurring on December 7th.
-To best see these meteors, face toward the north during the last couple of hours prior to dawn.
-With an entry velocity of 56km/sec, most of these meteors would appear swift.
+To best see these meteors, face toward the south during the last couple of hours prior to dawn.
+With an entry velocity of 57km/sec, most of these meteors would appear swift.
 Expect to see less than 1 per hour no matter your location.